Mingei International Museum

 AIA San Diego Honor Award 2021

-In 1915, San Diego hosted the Panama Pacific World’s Fair.
-A series of Spanish Revival buildings were erected to house exhibitions.
-Today, Mingei International Museum occupies an historic building building on Plaza de panama, the city’s most important public space.
-The museum re-opened its doors after a comprehensive transformation; a series of restoration initiatives and an addition to the building (one of the first in the history of the park).
+Mingei International Museum occupies the historic ‘Mining Building’ on the main Plaza de Panama, the city’s most important public space.
+Mingei re-opened its doors in 2021 after a comprehensive transformation; a series of restoration initiatives and an addition to the building (one of the first changes in the history of the park).

 Mingei is a cultural gift to San Diego, made possible by a grass roots campaign to elevate a humble museum and its dedicated Board to a world stage for culture and the celebration of craft.
-At every turn the museum endevours to share openly art of the people; art for all.
+At every turn the museum endeavors to share openly art of the people; art for all.

 Previous